Sir-Photch/DAB/README.md

 - `"ChimeFilesizeMaxKb":` signed integer containing the maximum filesize a user can upload, in kilobytes.
 For no limit, set -1.
 - `"ChimePlaybackTimeoutMs":` signed integer containing the maximum duration after playing a chime will time out, in milliseconds.
 This is recommended to be set.
 For no limit, set -1

+In general, the default settings will work out most of the time

 ## Known issues
 - playback stutters on weaker machines
 - playback quality